Mole-Dagbon tribe: History, food, dance, languages, weapons, facts

 Traditional kingdom and administration

-Ya-Na is the king of the Dagbon traditional kingdom.
-The court and administrative capital of this kingdom are at Yedi.
-The seat of the king of Dagbon, known as King of Absolute Power, is a collection of cow and lion skin.
+Yaa-Naa is the king of the Dagbon traditional kingdom.
+The court and administrative capital of this kingdom is at Yedi.
+The seat of the king of Dagbon, known as the King of Absolute Power, is a collection of cow and lion skin.

 Therefore, the political system is commonly known as Yendi skin.
-In the kingdom, the houses are arranged precisely with the chief's or elderly man's hut built in the middle.
+The houses are arranged precisely in the kingdom, with the chief's or elderly man's hut built in the middle.

 Another major feature in the administration of the Mole-Dagbon tribe is chieftaincy.
 This system is very hierarchical, with the paramount chief being the head.
 A tiered system of governance rules under him.
 The tiered structure is made of: